 The Church Building SO32 2AP

-- is supported by the Friends of Durley Church; a committed group which includes many villagers who are not churchgoers
+- Is supported by the Friends of Durley Church; a committed group which includes many villagers who are not churchgoers

-Durley is a rural village covering an area of 14 square miles with a population of about 860 and with a strong community identity.
+- Durley is a rural village covering an area of 14 square miles with a population of about a thousand and with a strong community identity.
 The housing is mixed and includes some social housing and bungalows for the elderly.
 Although some residents work locally, the proximity of Durley to all the major conurbations in south Hampshire means that most commute to work outside the village.
 Durley has an excellent C of E primary school and an excellent pre-school (Durley Ladybirds).
 Both are rated as “outstanding” by OFSTED.
 There is a large village hall, two pubs, a garage, small business park, recreation ground with pavilion, and a village green.
 There are a number of farms, plus a large equestrian centre, horticultural nursery, and golf course.

 - For more information about the village, you can also visit www.durleyvillage.com